 - 1. Adapt the results of contextual analysis to different social realities involved in contemporary musical practice in relation to early music. - 2.
 Apply critical capacity in musicological research projects and interpretive projects. - 3.
-Discern distinctive features of various musical cultures - 4.
-Mastering historiographical analysis tools adapted to ethnomusicological study - 5.
-Music systems relate to their contexts of production and reception - 6.
-Propose innovative projects proposed in musicological research and interpretive projects. - 7.
-Transmitting oral and written musicological, educational and interpretive aspects of the projects. - 8.
+Develop the capacity to assess sex and gender inequalities in order to design solutions to them. - 4.
+Discern distinctive features of various musical cultures - 5.
+Mastering historiographical analysis tools adapted to ethnomusicological study - 6.
+Music systems relate to their contexts of production and reception - 7.
+Propose innovative projects proposed in musicological research and interpretive projects. - 8.
+Recognise the dimension of sex and gender present in the socio-cultural contexts studied. - 9.
+Transmitting oral and written musicological, educational and interpretive aspects of the projects. - 10.
 Working in interdisciplinary contexts related to musicology, music education and interpretation.